SuperDARN/pydarn/docs/user/map.md

 | line_color=(str)      | Fill color of fov lines                                                                          |

-As an example, the following code plots multiple radar Grid plot:
+As an example, the following code plots multiple radar map plot, equivalent to a grid plot:
 ```python
 import matplotlib.pyplot as plt
 import datetime as dt